Model theoretic properties of metric valued fields

 \section{The theory of metric valued fields}

-Let us recall some terminology from \cite{Berkovich:SpectralTheory}.
-A \emph{semi-normed ring} is a unital commutative ring $R$ equipped with a mapping $|\cdot|\colon R \to \bR^{\geq 0}$ such that \begin{enumerate} \item $|1| = 1$, \item $|xy| \leq |x| |y|$, \item $|x + y| \leq |x| + |y|$. \end{enumerate} If $|x| = 0 \Longrightarrow x = 0$ then $|{\cdot}|$ is a \emph{norm}.
+Let us recall some terminology from Berkovich \cite{Berkovich:SpectralTheory}.
+A \emph{semi-normed ring} is a unital commutative ring $R$ equipped with a mapping $|{\cdot}|\colon R \to \bR^{\geq 0}$ such that \begin{enumerate} \item $|1| = 1$, \item $|xy| \leq |x| |y|$, \item $|x + y| \leq |x| + |y|$. \end{enumerate} If $|x| = 0 \Longrightarrow x = 0$ then $|{\cdot}|$ is a \emph{norm}.
 A semi-norm is \emph{multiplicative} if $|xy| = |x||y|$.
 A multiplicative norm is also called a \emph{valuation}.
 Thus, a valued field is equipped with a natural metric structure $d(x,y) = |x-y|$.
-In some contexts, a valuation is allowed to take values in $\Gamma \cup \{0\}$ where $(\Gamma,\cdot)$ is an arbitrary ordered Abelian group, but this will not be the case in the present text.
+In some contexts, a valuation is allowed to take values in $\Gamma \cup \{0\}$ where $(\Gamma,\cdot)$ is an arbitrary ordered Abelian group and $0 < \Gamma$, but this will not be the case in the present text.
 When we wish to make this explicit we shall refer to our fields as \emph{metric valued fields}.

-If $K$ is a complete valued field then either $K \in \{\bR,\bC\}$ and $|{\cdot}|$ is the usual absolute value to some power (in which case $|{\cdot}|$ is \emph{Archimedian}) or $|x+y| \leq |x| \vee |y|$ ($|{\cdot}|$ is \emph{non Archimedian}, or \emph{ultra-metric}).
-From a model theoretic point of view, Archimedian valued fields, being locally compact, resemble finite structures of classical logic and are thus far less interesting than their ultra-metric counterparts.
-While everything we do can be extended to Archimedian fields, restricting to the ultra-metric case does allow us many simplifications.
-Thus, with very little loss of generality, we prefer to restrict our attention to ultra-metric valued field.
+If $K$ is a complete valued field then either $K \in \{\bR,\bC\}$ and $|{\cdot}|$ is the usual absolute value to some power (in which case $|{\cdot}|$ is \emph{Archimedean}) or $|x+y| \leq |x| \vee |y|$ ($|{\cdot}|$ is \emph{non Archimedean}, or \emph{ultra-metric}).
+From a model theoretic point of view, Archimedean valued fields, being locally compact, resemble finite structures of classical logic and are thus far less interesting than their ultra-metric counterparts.
+On the other hand, while everything we do here applies to arbitrary valued fields, including Archimedean ones, restricting our attention to the ultra-metric case does allow us many simplifications.
+Thus, with very little loss of generality, we shall only consider ultra-metric valued fields.